Direct Tax

 Malta is one of the preferred destinations in the world for corporations as its business regulatory framework is very accommodating and comprehensive, which paves grounds for investment advantages from potential investors worldwide.

 The Companies Act, 1995 cover a wide range of business structures.
 The Maltese Companies Act[1], 1995 has taken significant references from the UK Companies Act and European laws for enacting laws and rules.
-It provides requirements for establishing a business enterprise in Malta.
+It provides requirements for establishing a company in Malta.
 There are different types of companies in Malta that can be established are: a partnership, a limited liability company (private or public), a sole proprietorship, co-operatives, an investment company, and a branch of a foreign company.

 Limited Liability Company is the most famous form of business enterprise in Malta.
 Limited liability companies can be private or public companies.
 The fundamental difference between the companies is their requirement for paid-up share capital.
 The legislation provides for the setting up of the two types of Limited Liability Companies.